Table of Contents

 Find the right support group

 Organized support groups have a positive effect on avoiding cross-addiction.
 By attending support group meetings you build a sense of community with people who hold you accountable for your actions and, consequently, you avoid the feeling of loneliness and isolation as you surround yourself with people who experience the same struggles.
 During the meetings you will be able to speak openly about your issues and by that relieve stress and anxiety that may be pushing you towards substitute addiction.
 The important thing is that you will not be judged.
-Instead, you will be able to get a new perspective on addictive behaviors, learn new skills to conquer your cravings, as well as get referrals for therapists, new treatment options and doctors who can help you on your path to full recovery.
+Instead, you will be able to get a new perspective on addictive behaviors, learn new skills to conquer your cravings, as well as options for therapists, new treatment and doctors who can help you on your path to full recovery.

 Look for balance